“Why Don’t They Reply?” “What Should I Do?”

 The answer to those questions is pretty much unique to each situation and relationship.
 The dynamics are different between each individual involved.

-I’ve covered pretty much every angle on the topic over the past two decades because it appears there is a lot of not replying going on.
-I guess because it is easy to ignore an e-mail many folks think that’s okay.
-Not realizing, or in some case not caring about, the impact ignoring the other side may have.
+I think not replying is because it is easy to ignore an email, and some folks think that’s okay.
+Not realizing, or in some cases not caring about, the impact ignoring the other side may have.

-Then I get e-mails from those who let me know it is their choice to ignore and possibly hurt others feelings.
+I also get emails from those who let me know it is their choice to ignore and possibly hurt others’ feelings.
 To quote:

 Good to know.

-Maybe you should be more clear with those you communicate with.
-How about including a disclaimer something like this at the end of every e-mail:
+Maybe you should be more transparent with those you communicate with.
+How about including a disclaimer, something like this, at the end of every email:

 Yeah, I know — that’s a bit over the top.
-But my heart breaks from the e-mails I receive from nice folks who communicate with feeling and sincerity who don’t know why they are being “blown off”.
-I try to explain that the person is busy, maybe the e-mail got caught in spam filters, try sending a kind follow up — the usual.
+But is it sad to read the emails I receive from those that appear to communicate with feeling and sincerity who don’t know why they are being “blown off.”
+Instead, they are truly upset and hurt.

-It appears there are always going to be onliners who have no problem ignoring those who are trying to communicate with them.
-That tells me is two things.
+There will always be onliners who have no problem ignoring those trying to communicate with them.
+That tells me there are two things.

 - If both sides were clear communicators, we would have less incorrect expectations.

-- Technology seems to bring out the worst in people when they don’t care how their actions or lack there of effect others.
+- Technology seems to bring out the worst in people when they don’t have to be face-to-face or care how their actions or lack there of impact others.

-For those struggling with this issue, here are some of my other articles on lack of replies.
+Here are some of my other articles on the lack of replies for those struggling with this issue.